-Periodically we receive reports of negative precipitation totals being computed from IFS output in GRIB.
+Occasionally, we receive reports of negative precipitation totals being computed from IFS output encoded in GRIB.
 Although such reports often refer to "negative precipitation accumulation", the same issue can affect any field accumulated from the start of the forecast and small but spurious positive accumulations are also possible.
 Positive accumulations can lead to small increases in, say, solar radiation during night time hours when a zero increase is expected.
-This page explains both why this occurs and the circumstances in which it occurs.
+This document explains both why this happens and the circumstances in which it occurs.

 The effect is often blamed on the interpolation.
 However, it is a side-effect of the GRIB packing and can also occur when the field is stored on the native model octahedral reduced Gaussian grid.